 About the author

 Ashley Jones recently joined ERM Insights by Carol.
 She graduated from Florida State University in 2003 with a B.A. in Risk Management and Insurance and obtained the Project Management Professional (PMP) designation in May 2012.
 Ashley has fourteen years of experience in the fields of insurance and risk management, most notably as a Senior Risk Analyst within the ERM department of a $7+ billion property and casualty insurance company.
-When she’s not working on project or risk management, Ashley is busy writing, blogging, teaching, and speaking on a wide variety of topics.
+When she’s not working on project or risk management, Ashley is busy writing and blogging on a wide variety of topics.